-Week 5 - February 7 - Scaffolding Courses to Support SL/CE and Disciplinary Learning
+Week 5 - February 4 - Scaffolding Courses to Support Community-Engaged Learning

-What responsibilities do universities have to encourage students to cultivate "civic literacy" and develop critical consciousness about themselves and their communities?
 How can we design courses and assignments that foster these outcomes and help assess how and what students learn while working in diverse community settings as part of an academic course?
 How can we provide opportunities for both "reflective" and "analytical" approaches to learning?
-How can we design graded projects that yield work that benefits community partners, meeting their goals as well as disciplinary learning goals?
+How can we design research projects and graded assignments that benefit community partners, meeting their goals as well as disciplinary learning goals?

 - Homework: First draft of syllabus due IN CLASS for peer review.
-Please also submit a copy to CCLE before class to receive comments from the instructor.
+Please also submit a copy to CCLE before class to receive feedback from me. - Recommended Reading: